| Title: | Spatial Projection of Network Signals along Geodesic Paths |

 # Load a demo landscape image data('gimage', package = 'PathwaySpace') # Scale down the image for a quicker demonstration gimage <- gimage[200:300, 200:300] # Check signal range range(gimage, na.rm = TRUE) # [1] 0 1 # Check image image(gimage) # Threshold the signal intensity, for example: gimage[gimage < 0.5] <- 0 # Run summit segmentation gmask <- summitWatershed(x = gimage) # Check resulting image mask image(gimage)# Load a demo landscape image data('gimage', package = 'PathwaySpace') # Scale down the image for a quicker demonstration gimage <- gimage[200:300, 200:300] # Check signal range range(gimage, na.rm = TRUE) # [1] 0 1 # Check image image(gimage) # Threshold the signal intensity, for example: gimage[gimage < 0.5] <- 0 # Run summit segmentation gmask <- summitWatershed(x = gimage) # Check resulting image mask image(gimage)

-Get or set 'signal' and 'decay' functions in a PathwaySpace class object.
+Get or set vertex signals, decay functions, and the active feature in a PathwaySpace object.

-## S4 method for signature 'PathwaySpace' vertexSignal(x) ## S4 replacement method for signature 'PathwaySpace' vertexSignal(x) <- value ## S4 method for signature 'PathwaySpace' vertexDecay(x) ## S4 replacement method for signature 'PathwaySpace' vertexDecay(x) <- value## S4 method for signature 'PathwaySpace' vertexSignal(x) ## S4 replacement method for signature 'PathwaySpace' vertexSignal(x) <- value ## S4 method for signature 'PathwaySpace' vertexDecay(x) ## S4 replacement method for signature 'PathwaySpace' vertexDecay(x) <- value
+## S4 method for signature 'PathwaySpace' vertexSignal(x) ## S4 replacement method for signature 'PathwaySpace' vertexSignal(x) <- value ## S4 method for signature 'PathwaySpace' vertexDecay(x) ## S4 replacement method for signature 'PathwaySpace' vertexDecay(x) <- value ## S4 method for signature 'PathwaySpace' activeFeature(x) ## S4 replacement method for signature 'PathwaySpace' activeFeature(x) <- value## S4 method for signature 'PathwaySpace' vertexSignal(x) ## S4 replacement method for signature 'PathwaySpace' vertexSignal(x) <- value ## S4 method for signature 'PathwaySpace' vertexDecay(x) ## S4 replacement method for signature 'PathwaySpace' vertexDecay(x) <- value ## S4 method for signature 'PathwaySpace' activeFeature(x) ## S4 replacement method for signature 'PathwaySpace' activeFeature(x) <- value

 x |